rocketship88/Tasks/README.md

 # Tasks
-Tasks is a Tcl/Tk add on to the tcl threads package to simply using threads
+Tasks is a Tcl/Tk add on to the tcl threads package to simply using threads.

 Tasks are an approach to writing multi-threaded script code using the powerful and dynamic Tcl programming language.
 Tasks make concurrency as simple as writing a procedure [proc] with a standard arglist.